FederAndInk/Queen_Problem/README.md

 ## Problem

-- Is it possible to put 8 chess queen on a 8x8 chess ?
+- Is it possible to put 8 chess queens on a 8x8 chess?
-- if yes, is there other solutions ?
+- if yes, is there other solutions?
+How many?
-- is it possible on different size (4x4, 10x10, 3x3...)
+- is it possible on different board size (4x4, 10x10, 3x3...) to have a solution?

 ## features